Skip to content

 )

-and several other columns that correspond to the fields in the JSON data that we want to store.
+In this example, we create a table called json_data that has a primary key column called id and several other columns that correspond to the fields in the JSON data that we want to store.
 The data type of each column should match the data type of the corresponding field in the JSON data.

-module to query the API, parse the JSON data, and insert the data into the MySQL table.
+Once you have created the table, you can use Python and the mysql-connector-python module to query the API, parse the JSON data, and insert the data into the MySQL table.
 Here is an example of how you might do this:

 import requests